LORA (missile): Development

-In 2018, it has been offered for sale to the Israel Defense Forces, but a decision on purchasing it has not yet been made.
-Also in 2018 it was confirmed that the Azerbaijani Land Forces had purchased the system.
+On 11 June 2018, Azerbaijan revealed it had purchased the LORA system from Israel at an undisclosed date following president Ilham Aliyev's visit to an Azerbaijani Land Forces missile unit housing both the LORA and the Polonez.
 LORA was used in the final days of the 2020 Nagorno-Karabakh war, being used to target a vital bridge in the Lachin corridor linking Armenia to the Nagorno-Karabakh region.
 It was initially thought to have destroyed the bridge, but later evidence suggested it had only inflicted limited damage.